 We came together to share best practices, and we stayed together to impact the world.

-A gap in the industry led to a decade of innovation
+A gap in the industry led to 15 years of innovation

 While trade associations have been around for hundreds of years, before PDA, there was no association or consortium developed to represent packaging distribution, and nothing else.
 Packaging distributors do not have a place to go to share best practices and help each other grow.
 While other industries were thriving through a joint effort, packaging distributors had no formal place to collaborate.